pryn-kb/python-test/_episodes/05-built-in.md

 *   Fix syntax errors by reading the source and runtime errors by tracing execution.

-## Every function returns something.
+## Every function returns something

 *   Every function call produces some result.
 *   If the function doesn't have a useful result to return,